nkanyezi03/nkanyezi03/README.md

 - 👋 Hi, I’m @nkanyezi03
 - 👀 I’m interested in creating websites and applications
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ AND a student at COLLEGE OF CAPE TOWN
 - 💞️ I’m looking to collaborate on any projects that is challenging
-- 📫 How to reach me ... you can reach me on my email @ nhlakaelom47@gmail.com
+- 📫 How to reach me ... you can reach me on my email @ nhlakaelom47@gmail.com and on 0678655574
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...